Expeditors International of Washington (EXPD)

 AI Analysis | Feedback

-Daniel R. Wall, President and Chief Executive Officer
+Daniel R. Wall, Chief Executive Officer and President

 David A. Hackett, Senior Vice President and Chief Financial Officer

-Mr. David A. Hackett was appointed Senior Vice President and Chief Financial Officer, effective October 1, 2025, following the retirement of Bradley S. Powell.
+David A. Hackett was appointed Senior Vice President and Chief Financial Officer effective October 1, 2025.
 He joined Expeditors in May 2024 as Vice President, Finance.
-Prior to joining Expeditors, Mr. Hackett spent nearly 16 years at NIKE, Inc., where he held various finance leadership roles, including Controller of North America and Vice President of Global Treasury and Financial Risk Management.
-Before NIKE, he worked for nearly 9 years in the audit function of KPMG as a senior manager, leading audit teams for major public clients.
-He obtained his CPA certification in Oregon in 1998.
+Prior to joining Expeditors, Mr. Hackett spent nearly 16 years at NIKE, Inc., where his roles included vice president in the finance and strategy function, leading external reporting, serving as Controller of North America, and Vice President of Global Treasury and Financial Risk Management.
+Before his tenure at NIKE, he spent nearly nine years in the audit function of KPMG, where he was a senior manager and led audit teams for major public clients in the Pacific Northwest.
+Mr. Hackett obtained his CPA certification in Oregon in 1998.

 AI Analysis | Feedback